novuhq/novu/docs/docs/platform/activity-feed.md

 # Activity Feed

-Novu provides a notification activity feed that monitors every outgoing message associated with its relevant metadata.
+Novu provides a notification activity feed that monitors every outgoing messages associated with its relevant metadata.
 This can be used to monitor activity and discover potential issues with a specific provider or a channel type.

 [Activity Screen](/img/activity.png)